Skip to content

 Adult Enrichment Small Group Planning

-Kathy Brevig, Ivy Cavegn (Lead), Judy Chesla, Charlie Clark, Sonia Larson, Pastor Paul Moore (staff)
+Kathy Brevig, Ivy Cavegn (Lead), Judy Chesla, Sonia Larson, Pastor Paul Moore (staff)

 Volunteer Empowerment